Chapter

 have more.”

-She glanced at Pritkin and Æsubrand, the latter of whom looked
+Pritkin and Æsubrand, the latter of whom looked uncomfortable, although

 “They wanted us

-separate and warring with each other,” she added.
-“So that we could
+to be separate and warring with each other,” she added.
+“So that we

-“But he has all four elements,” Enid said, pointing at Æsubrand.
+“But he has all four elements,” Enid said, nodding at Æsubrand.

-rough, crouched on the dirty cobbles with only about half of his once
+crouched on the dirty cobbles with only about half of his once sleek

-sleek suit of dragonscale still in place.
-He’d lost the helmet and a
+suit of dragonscale still in place.
+He’d lost the helmet and a single

-single greave, along with the chest piece of his cuirass, but had used
+greave, along with the chest piece of his cuirass, but had used his

-his belt to hold the back piece in place to stabilize the rest of the
+belt to strap the back piece in place and stabilize the suit.
+He had

-suit.
-He had acid burns on his chest from the battle to get here, and
+acid burns on his chest from the battle to get here, and his formerly

-look of a man who just wanted to eat his groundhog or whatever in
+like a man who just wanted to eat his groundhog or whatever in peace.

 He had found a